A common chip known as the LM386 is used in this post to show how to construct a circuit for a small amplifier.

 What is a LM386 Audio Amplifier:

-The LM386 is a widely used low power audio amplifier integrated circuit IC designed for use in electronic projects where amplification of audio signals is required.
+The LM386 is a widely used in low power audio amplifier integrated circuit designed for use in electronic projects where amplification of audio signals is required.

-It is commonly employed in small audio applications such as portable audio devices, intercoms and hobbyist projects due to its simplicity, affordability and ease of use.
+It is commonly used in small audio applications such as portable audio devices, intercoms and hobbyist projects due to its simplicity, affordability and ease of use.

 Understanding LM386: